kubernetes/website/content/zh/docs/tasks/configure-pod-container/configure-service-account.md

 <!--
 The kubelet will request and store the token on behalf of the pod, make the token available to the pod at a configurable file path, and refresh the token as it approaches expiration.
-Kubelet proactively rotates the token if it is older than 80% of its total TTL, or if the token is older than 24 hours.
+The kubelet proactively rotates the token if it is older than 80% of its total TTL, or if the token is older than 24 hours.

 The application is responsible for reloading the token when it rotates.
 Periodic reloading (e.g. once every 5 minutes) is sufficient for most use cases.
 -->